Click through these categories to see our extensive line of work.

 BBJ’s Enterprising Women

 A feature article in the annual Enterprising Women publication produced by the Baltimore Business Journal profiled Girl Scouts of Central Maryland’s CEO Violet Apple.
-The article highlighted the evolvement of the Girl Scouts program and the impact it has on the development of young women as leaders.
-Media coverage like this helped the Girl Scouts reposition themselves as a leader in programs designed specifically for girls to combat PR generated by the Boy Scouts when they announced their new effort to recruit girls.
+The article was part of a larger campaign to help the Girl Scouts reposition themselves as a leader in programs designed specifically for girls when the Boy Scouts announced their new effort to recruit girls.

 In response to the unified uprising across the nation and around the world following the deaths of George Floyd, Breonna Taylor and others, we secured a bylined article in Entrepreneur Magazine for Fearless CEO Delali Dzirasa to share his perspective on how the tech industry can use technology for good.
 The goal of the article was to establish Delali as a thought leader, and to build brand recognition and recruit tech talent for Fearless.